 Welcome to the BIA Brexit Portal

-This website contains guidance on Brexit for biotech businesses and the life sciences sector.
+This website contains guidance on the UK's future relationship with the EU for biotech businesses and the life sciences sector.

 Our aim is to provide access to relevant advice and information so that businesses can make informed decisions and prepare appropriately.